pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 The scope of the SXP project is restricted to designing and implementing Secure eXchange Protocols.
-The following are potential uses of such protocols, in increasing orders of magnitude:
+The following are potential uses of such protocols, in increasing orders of magnitude, and decreasing likelihood:

 -   Secure multi-party contracts.
 Thus, [in case one breaks the contract](/wiki/Broken_Contract "wikilink"), another can prove that the